scheinerman/Permutations.jl/README.md

 Additional constructors
 -----------------------
-For convenience, identity and random permutations may be constructed like this:
+For convenience, identity and random permutations can be constructed like this:
 ```julia
 julia> Permutation(10)